ebmorran/ebmorran.github.io/ebmorran.github.io/content/work/superstitions-video.md

 - My inspiration was weird "how to" videos from Instagram that demonstrate (questionable) DIY products with no dialogue, quirky music and flashy title cards.
 I wanted to capture that offbeat feel.
 - In editing, I was severely constrained by the length of the music track.
 Unfortunately not all the jokes had enough time to land, and I did get feedback that the title cards were too fast to read.
 I wish I had edited the video first and chosen an appropriate music track afterward, or edited the track to make it longer.
 - I didn't realize that the "sped up" feeling of those Insta videos came from low frame rate rather than an actual speed boost!
-Since editing was left to the last minute, we didn’t have enough time to get to know our footage to make the judgments needed Really hard to get it down under 1:45 (length of music track) and include all the title cards Unable to let the jokes “land” as much as wanted
+Since editing was left to the last minute, we didn’t have enough time to get to know our footage to make the judgments needed.
+Really hard to get it down under 1:45 (length of music track) and include all the title cards Unable to let the jokes “land” as much as wanted.
 Why did we do the title cards in Illustrator?!
-PowerPoint would have been easier and saved time Next time, we’d start editing earlier, and rely on tools we’re already familiar with
+PowerPoint would have been easier and saved time.
+Next time, we’d start editing earlier, and rely on tools we’re already familiar with.